damonitor/damo/USAGE.md

 --damos_action stat`.
 In other words, `damo start $(damo args damon --damos_action stat)` will be same to `damo start --damos_action stat`.

+#### report format

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+The command also supports `report` format, which is similar to the output of `damo report damon`.
+The format is for human users who feels `json` or even `yaml` format outputs being too verbose or difficult to read.
+It means it is not for machines, and therefore cannot feed to other damo commands.

 `damo dianose`
 --------------